Skip to content

 • Enterprise operators above $1M monthly.
 Enterprise operators processing $1M+ monthly who want the most technically advanced payment infrastructure available.
 Adyen's single-platform architecture eliminates the integration debt that comes from processors built through acquisitions.
 One API for gateway, risk, acquiring and settlement.
 Meta, Uber and eBay run their payments here.
 If your operation is at that scale and sophistication, this is tier-one infrastructure.

 • Multi-vertical companies with gambling as one business line.
 Companies where iGaming is one vertical among several.
 If you also run travel, retail or digital goods, Adyen handles all of them under one contract with one integration.
 Nuvei and Paysafe only make sense if gambling is your entire business.
-A company like Flutter that operates across sports betting, gaming and entertainment could benefit from Adyen's horizontal approach.
+The shape that fits here is a group whose betting arm sits next to genuinely different lines of business, not a pure-play operator that happens to run both a sportsbook and a casino.

 • Operators who want their own compliance stack.
 Operators who have their own compliance, KYC/AML and responsible gaming systems and just need raw payment processing underneath.
-Adyen provides the rails, not the gambling-specific tooling.
+Adyen provides the rails without the gambling-specific tooling on top.
 If you've already built or bought those capabilities, you don't want to pay for them again inside your PSP.

 • Companies prioritizing transparent interchange++ pricing.
 Anyone tired of opaque pricing.
 Interchange++ means you see what Visa and Mastercard charge, what the issuing bank takes, and what Adyen marks up.
 No bundled rate hiding the margin.
 For operators processing $5M+ monthly, this transparency can save meaningful money versus percentage-based pricing from Nuvei or Paysafe.